 sounds human: a conference

-Leeds College of Music would like to invite you to join us at our Sounds Human conference for a celebration and evaluation of the personal and social benefits of musical engagement.
+Leeds College of Music's Sounds Human conference is a celebration and evaluation of the personal and social benefits of musical engagement.

 The practice of making music is an intrinsic part of what makes us human, from solitary acts of private expression to industrial scale commercial enterprise, as well as providing a cornerstone in the development of communities.
 Being involved in music making, especially as part of a group, can help the development of mental resilience, it can support the road to recovery and enable people to foster an identity.
 Music is for many, a way to express their humanity in a moment, space or time.

 Conversely, with its often long and anti-social working hours and lack of opportunity for forward planning and time management, there is evidence to suggest that professional engagement in music and its industry carries the risk of stress, poor mental health and physical illness.

 This conference creates a stimulating international forum through which we aim to share practice and research associated with the humanness of music and the subsequent issues for individuals and groups of people who take part in musical engagement or work within the music industry.

 - How does music benefit individuals and communities?